donguree/hal-libs-header/documentation_mo/source/system/sys.rst

 Testing
 *******
 To test the implementation of the SYS module, webOS TV provides SoCTS (SoC Test Suite) tests.
 The SoCTS checks the basic operations of the SYS module and verifies the kernel event operations for the module by using a test execution file.
-For more information, see HAL SYS's SoCTS Unit Test manual.
+For more information, see :doc:`HAL SYS's SoCTS Unit Test manual. </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-sys>`